carloscabo/NowPlaying.py/README.md

 If you want to add extra comments / tags to the tweet pass them as string parameter:

 ```
-python3 NowPlaying.py 'This is the bes #pop album ever :)'
+python3 NowPlaying.py 'This is the best #pop album ever :)'
 ```

 # TO-DO